yukilite/tp/docs/UserGuide.md

 * `exit` Exit the program and save the task into an offline data file (in `/saves/appointments.txt` or `/saves/patients.txt`)

 ## 6. FAQ
-**Q**: Would my details be captured if I randomnize the input order of the keywords?
+**Q**: Would my details be captured if I randomize the input order of the keywords?

 * `addp \phone 12345678 \address NUS \age 22 \name John Doe`
 * `addp \name John Doe \address NUS \ age 22 \ phone 12345678`